infinum/frontend-handbook/React/Recipes/Component Default Props.md

 const MyImage: FC<IMyImageProps> = (props) => {
   const loader = props.isSomeEdgeCase ? edgeCaseLoader : myLoader;

-  // we start adding more and more if/else statements here code grows out of proportions
+  // we start adding more and more if/else statements here and code grows out of proportions

   <Image {...props} loader={loader} />
 };